Pold87/LLM2Swarm/README.md

 1. Clone the repository.
 2. Install all prerequistes.
 3. Update the variables in the `[PATHS]` section of the `LLM2Swarm/experimentconfig.sh` file to reflect the installation directories on your system.

+## Description of the repository

+The main conroller file is specified in `LLM2Swarm/controllers/main.py`. `LLM2Swarm/controllers/movement_generated.py` is the default file for storing generated controllers.
+The file `LLM2Swarm/experimentconfig.sh` specifies the experiment configuration; in particular, it specifies which prompt templates (stored in the folder `LLM2Swarm/controllers/prompt_templates/`) should be used.
+The following variables in this file are related to the LLM interactions:

+For robot-to-robot interaction:
+- `DISCUSSIONPERIOD`: Time period between robot-to-robot interactions.
+For example, a value of 100 specifies that the robots interact with each after every 100 timesteps.
+Setting this variable to `'inf'` disables robot-robot interaction.
+- `SYSTEMMESSAGETEMPLATE`: Template for the system prompt for robot-to-robot interaction.
+- `USERMESSAGETEMPLATE`: Template for the user prompt for robot-to-robot interaction.

+For human-to-robot interaction:
+- `HUMANINTERACTIONPERIOD`: Time period between human-to-robot interaction.
+For example, a value of 500 specifies that the robots interact with each after every 500 timesteps.
+Setting this variable to `'inf'` disables human-robot interaction.
+- `SYSTEMHUMAN': Template for the system prompt for human-to-robot interaction.
+- `USERHUMAN`: Template for the user prompt for human-to-robot interaction.

 ## Showcase Execution